 Shut Up, Addison Del Marco

 His title betrays the illusion that he will engage the theoretical discourse among film scholars over the death of cinema.
-Like fatalists such as Guy Debord who laments, “le cinema est mort,” or Jean-Luc Goddard who claims, “fin de cinema” in the conclusion of his film, Weekend, or Antoine Lumiere’s grievance that “cinema is an invention without a future.”
-Does he even know these scholars and filmmakers, let alone that this debate exists?
-And if he did, his non-existent reference to them demonstrate reckless authorship, if not incompetence.
+Like fatalists such as Guy Debord who laments, “Le cinema est mort,” or Jean-Luc Goddard who claims, “Fin de cinema” in the conclusion of his film, Weekend; or Antoine Lumiere’s grievance that “Cinema is an invention without a future.”
+Does he even know any of these scholars and filmmakers, let alone that this debate exists?
+And if he does, his non-existent reference demonstrate reckless authorship, if not incompetence.

 To believe that Hollywood is the cinema is not only pathetically foolish, but reveals his unsophisticated understanding of film.
 But as should’ve been expected, such sophisticated enterprise of the mind should not be expected from those like Del Marco: conservatives who purport a certain level of authority over a subject they frankly, know nothing about.